eosdac/eosdacio-website/_i18n/en/why-launch/section2.md

-Communities **to disrupt** companies
+Empower **your Community**
 ====

- * The blockchain tech is empowering communities to disrupt companies
+ * Blockchain combined with DAC tech is empowering communities to build their own value for themselves
- * Over time we will see these communities challenging larger organisation nurturing the concept of DACs
+ * Over time we could see these super charged "DAC" communities challenging traditional organizations
  * DACs can be a powerful way to build an engaged community around your project